4ian/GDevelop/newIDE/README-extensions.md

   > ⚠️ Always check the developer console after reloading GDevelop.
 If there is any error signaled, click on it to see what went wrong.
 You may have done a syntax error or mis-used an API.

-### Documentation for declaring and writing extensions
+### Documentation for the game engine

+- Check the [GDJS game engine documentation here](http://4ian.github.io/GD-Documentation/GDJS%20Runtime%20Documentation/index.html).
+In particular, check:

+  - [`gdjs.RuntimeScene`](file:///Users/florianrival/Projects/F/GD/docs/GDJS%20Runtime%20Documentation/gdjs.RuntimeScene.html), the class representing a scene being played.
+  - [`gdjs.RuntimeBehavior`](file:///Users/florianrival/Projects/F/GD/docs/GDJS%20Runtime%20Documentation/gdjs.RuntimeBehavior.html), the base class inherited by all behaviors.
+  - [`gdjs.RuntimeObject`](file:///Users/florianrival/Projects/F/GD/docs/GDJS%20Runtime%20Documentation/gdjs.RuntimeObject.html), the base class inherited by all objects.
-- Check the [game engine online documentaiton here](http://4ian.github.io/GD-Documentation/GDJS%20Runtime%20Documentation/index.html).
-It's also a good idea to check the [Runtime folder of GDJS](../GDJS/README.md) to directly see how the game engine is done.
+  - It's also a good idea to check the [Runtime folder of GDJS](../GDJS/README.md) to directly see how the game engine is done.

+### How to declare the extensions

-- The documentation for declaring extension is not yet written (**help is welcome**!).
-It's almost 100% equivalent to the way extensions are declared in C++ though, so take a look at [Extension.cpp documentation](http://4ian.github.io/GD-Documentation/GDCore%20Documentation/_about_extension_cpp.html) for now.
+The API to declare extensions is almost 100% equivalent to the way extensions are declared in C++, so most links will redirect to this documentation.

+#### Declare the extension information

+Use [`extension.setExtensionInformation`](http://4ian.github.io/GD-Documentation/GDCore%20Documentation/classgd_1_1_platform_extension.html#ac53e5af617a9ed91c280d652899557c3) to declare basic information about your extension.

+> 👉 See an example in the [example extension _JsExtension.js_ file](../Extensions/ExampleJsExtension/JsExtension.js).

+#### Declare actions, conditions and expressions

+Use [`addAction`](http://4ian.github.io/GD-Documentation/GDCore%20Documentation/classgd_1_1_platform_extension.html#a34e95be54f2dfa80b804e8e4830e7d9c), `addCondition`, `addExpression` or `addStrExpression` to declare actions, conditions or expressions.

+- Chain calls to [`addParameter`](http://4ian.github.io/GD-Documentation/GDCore%20Documentation/classgd_1_1_instruction_metadata.html#a95486188a843f9ac8cdb1b0700c6c7e5) to declare the parameters of your action/condition/expression.
+- Call `getCodeExtraInformation()` and then functions like [`setFunctionName` and `setIncludeFile`](http://4ian.github.io/GD-Documentation/GDCore%20Documentation/classgd_1_1_instruction_metadata_1_1_extra_information.html) to declare the JavaScript function to be called and the file to be included.

+> You can call these functions on the `extension` object, or on the objects returned by `extension.addObject` (for objects) or `extension.addBehavior` (for behaviors).
+See below.

+> ⚠️ Always double check that you've not forgotten an argument.
+Such errors/mismatchs can create silent bugs that could make GDevelop instable or crash while being used.

+> 👉 See an example in the [example extension _JsExtension.js_ file](../Extensions/ExampleJsExtension/JsExtension.js).

+#### Declare behaviors

+Add a behavior using [`addBehavior`](http://4ian.github.io/GD-Documentation/GDCore%20Documentation/classgd_1_1_platform_extension.html#a75992fed9afce730db56af9d4d8177ca).
+The last two parameters are the `gd.Behavior` and the `gd.BehaviorsSharedData` object representing the behavior and its (optional) shared data

+- For the behavior, create a `new gd.BehaviorJsImplementation()` and define `updateProperty` and `getProperties`.
+- For the shared data (which are properties shared between all behaviors of the same type), if you don't have the need for it, just pass `new gd.BehaviorsSharedData()`.
+If you need shared data, create a `new gd.BehaviorSharedDataJsImplementation()` and define `updateProperty` and `getProperties`.

+> ⚠️ Like other functions to declare extensions, make sure that you've not forgotten to declare a function and that all arguments are correct.

+> 👉 See an example in the [example extension _JsExtension.js_ file](../Extensions/ExampleJsExtension/JsExtension.js).

+#### Declare objects

+> 👋 Declaring objects is not yet fully exposed to JavaScript extensions.
+Your help is welcome to expose this feature!

+Add an object using [`addObject`](http://4ian.github.io/GD-Documentation/GDCore%20Documentation/classgd_1_1_platform_extension.html#a554baca486909e8741e902133cceeec0).
+The last  parameter is the `gd.Object` representing the object:

+- Create a `new gd.ObjectJsImplementation()` and define `updateProperty` and `getProperties` (for the object properties) and `updateInitialInstanceProperty` and `getInitialInstanceProperties` (for the optional properties that are attached to each instance).

+> 👉 See an example in the [example extension _JsExtension.js_ file](../Extensions/ExampleJsExtension/JsExtension.js).

+#### Declare events

+> 👋 Declaring events is not yet exposed to JavaScript extensions.
+Your help is welcome to expose this feature!

-### Starting a new extension from scratch
+## Starting a new extension from scratch

 If you want to start a new extension: